Satellite Reign

-Satellite Reign is a cyberpunk real-time tactics video game that was released in August 2015 for Windows, macOS, and Linux.
-The game was developed by Australia's 5 Lives Studios and is a spiritual successor to the Syndicate series, which co-founder and programmer Mike Diskett had worked on.
-The name derived from one of the weapons featured in Syndicate Wars called "Satellite Rain."
+Satellite Reign is a cyberpunk real-time tactics video game developed and published by 5 Lives Studios.
+The game was released for Windows, macOS, and Linux in August 2015.
+It is a spiritual successor to the Syndicate series, which co-founder and programmer Mike Diskett had worked on.
+The name of the game is derived from one of the weapons featured in Syndicate Wars called "Satellite Rain".
+It received positive reviews from critics.

 Development

-After the release of the Syndicate reboot in 2012, the Syndicate Wars producer and lead programmer, Mike Diskett, expressed his displeasure over the game's lack of similarity to previous entries in the series:"A lot of Syndicate fans, including myself, got our hopes up when we heard a new Syndicate game was in development, but in the end it turned out to be nothing like the original games."This encouraged him to create the Brisbane-based 5 Lives Studios (which included team members who had worked on other video game series such as Grand Theft Auto, L.A.
-Noire, and Darksiders) and develop a spiritual successor to the game he made back in 1993:"I've decided to take it upon myself to deliver what the fans really wanted."Unlike the reboot, which was a first-person shooter, 5 Lives Studios tried to build upon the real-time tactics gameplay experience found in the original games by introducing a fixed camera system and character classes.
+After the release of the Syndicate reboot in 2012, the Syndicate Wars producer and lead programmer, Mike Diskett, expressed his displeasure over the game's lack of similarity to previous entries in the series:

+This encouraged him to create the Brisbane-based 5 Lives Studios (which included team members who had worked on other video game series such as Grand Theft Auto, L.A.
+Noire, and Darksiders) and develop a spiritual successor to the game he made back in 1993:

+Unlike the reboot, which was a first-person shooter, 5 Lives Studios tried to build upon the real-time tactics gameplay experience found in the original games by introducing a fixed camera system and character classes.